 Benefits include discounted rates at the annual ISES conference, biannual newsletters and access to the members' area on the ISES website.

-All members are expected to abide by the ISES Ethical Guidelines and promote horse training according to the ISES First Principles.
+All members are expected to abide by the ISES Ethical Guidelines.
+ISES have adopted the Ethical guidelines of the International Society for Applied Ethology (ISAE) and promote horse training according to the ISES First Principles.

 - Note that all membership fees are payable through Paypal only.